KDAB/KDSPDSetup/README.md

 ## Licensing

-KDSPDSetup is (C) 2023, Klarälvdalens Datakonsult AB, and is available under the terms of the [MIT](LICENSE.txt) license.
+KDSPDSetup is (C) 2023, Klarälvdalens Datakonsult AB, and is available under the terms of the [MIT](LICENSES/MIT.txt) license.

 Contact KDAB at <info@kdab.com> if you need different licensing options.

-_** NOTE: the MIT link above does not work in the Doxygen docs because it links to LICENSE.txt, which can't be found from the built docs directory.
-Once this is a public repo, the url for the license file should be put there instead **_

 ## About KDAB